ResAD: Normalized Residual Trajectory Modeling for End-to-End Autonomous Driving

 To address these challenges, we propose ~\methodName{}, a Normalized \underline{\textbf{Res}}idual Trajectory Modeling framework for End-to-End \underline{\textbf{A}}utonomous \underline{\textbf{D}}riving.
-As shown in Fig.~\ref{fig:fig1} \textbf{(b)}, our core idea is to decompose the complex prediction task into two distinct components: \textbf{(1)} a deterministic physics-based baseline, the \textbf{inertial reference}, obtained by extrapolating the vehicle’s current state to represent its default trajectory in the absence of active control; and \textbf{(2)} a learned \textbf{residual}, representing the necessary deviations from the inertial reference.
-By focusing specifically on deviations rather than the entire trajectory, \methodName{} shifts the learning objective from ``\textbf{\textit{What is the future trajectory?}}" to ``\textbf{\textit{Why must the trajectory change?}}".
-This shift encourages the model to understand underlying causal factors (\textit{e.g.}, traffic rules, obstacles) instead of exploiting spurious correlations.
-To further mitigate the adverse effects of spatial scale variations during optimization, we conduct \textbf{Point-wise Residual Normalization} on the residuals.
+As shown in Fig.~\ref{fig:fig1} \textbf{(b)}, our core idea is to decompose the complex prediction task into two distinct components: \textbf{(1)} a deterministic physics-based baseline, the \textbf{inertial reference}, representing the vehicle's default path in the absence of active control; and \textbf{(2)} a learned \textbf{residual}, the necessary deviations from the inertial reference.
+By focusing specifically on deviations rather than the entire trajectory, \methodName{} reframes the learning objective from ``\textbf{\textit{What is the future trajectory?}}" to ``\textbf{\textit{Why must the trajectory change?}}".
+This shift significantly simplifies the learning problem.
+By providing a strong physical prior, the model can focus its capacity on learning the mapping from sensor inputs (\textit{e.g.}, traffic rules, obstacles) to the required corrections (\textit{i.e.}, residuals), rather than expending it on learning complex spatio-temporal dynamics from scratch.
+To further mitigate the adverse effects of spatial scale variations during optimization, we introduce \textbf{Point-wise Residual Normalization} for the residuals.
 This technique prevents high-magnitude residuals at certain trajectory points from dominating the learning signal, ensuring that numerically small yet critically important adjustments are properly captured.
 Additionally, we strategically perturb the ego-vehicle’s state, generating diverse inertial references to counteract planning errors arising from sensor inaccuracies and guide the model toward a broader spectrum of high-quality trajectories.